 - Other professionals working with children

-Learn about synaesthesia from a clinical context, and how to manage negative outcomes.
 The following topics are intended to give you an overview of what synaesthesia entails and how it may impact on a child’s cognitive, social and emotional outcomes.

 Key information about synaesthesia for clinicians